Easy Peasy Planning

 We are often asked how to broach the subject of funeral planning, either by children of ageing parents or concerned elderly individuals wanting to make their choices clear to their family.

-Whatever your approach, perhaps an inclusive family conference or casually dropping the topic into a conversation – be prepared for the response and what course of action (if any) to take next:
+Whatever your approach, perhaps an inclusive family conference or casually dropping the topic into a conversation – be prepared for the response and what course of action (if any) to take next.

-- Contact the cemetery with any information you may have and they will provide you with a report and advice.
+Contact the cemetery with any information you may have and they will provide you with a report and advice.
 Many cemeteries in New Zealand have comprehensive on-line databases you can search, sometimes with images of headstones and plaques.

-- Choosing a funeral company – most funeral companies have a website, outlining the company’s philosophy, staff profiles, their facilities and services they offer.
+Most funeral companies have a website, outlining the company’s philosophy, staff profiles, their facilities and services they offer.
 Contact a local funeral company for an obligation-free discussion and estimate of your options.

 Planning your funeral